TrueStrikes/copycat_3.0/README.md

 **Do not just open cmd through your search bar as it will not work.
 I warned you**

-In the command line do `"pip install requests colorama clipboard pygame pytesseract pillow"` and wait for those to install.
+In the command line do `pip install requests colorama clipboard pygame pytesseract pillow` and wait for those to install.

 After you are done, open "config.json" and take the tesseract path you made earlier, and set it as that.